mdwelsh/mdwelsh.github.io/index.md

 My research interests span a broad range of topics in the space of mobile computing, operating systems, networks, distributed systems, and programming languages.

+I also do a bunch of software and electronics projects under the banner of [Team Sidney Enterprises](https://teamsidney.com).

 * [Publications and Talks](pubs)
 * [Volatile and Decentralized](http://matt-welsh.blogspot.com/) (my blog)
 * [Resume](/mattwelsh-resume.pdf) and [Curriculum Vitae](/mattwelsh-cv.pdf)